Young Guns

 Young Guns is a 1988 American Western action film directed and produced by Christopher Cain and written by John Fusco.
-The film dramatizes the adventures of Billy the Kid during the Lincoln County War, which took place in New Mexico in 1877–78.
-It stars Emilio Estevez as Billy, and Kiefer Sutherland, Lou Diamond Phillips, Charlie Sheen, Dermot Mulroney, and Casey Siemaszko as the other Lincoln County Regulators.
+The film depicts a heavily fictionalized version of the actions of Billy the Kid and the Regulators during the Lincoln County War, in New Mexico in 1877–78.
+It stars Emilio Estevez as Billy, and Kiefer Sutherland, Lou Diamond Phillips, Estevez's brother Charlie Sheen, Dermot Mulroney, and Casey Siemaszko as the other Lincoln County Regulators.
 The supporting cast features Terence Stamp, Terry O'Quinn, Brian Keith, and Jack Palance.

 Plot

-In 1870s Lincoln County, New Mexico, English cattleman John Tunstall hires a wayward young gunman named William “Billy the Kid” Bonney to join the "Regulators" who lived and worked on his ranch: Doc Scurlock, Jose Chavez y Chavez, Dick Brewer, "Dirty" Steve Stephens, and Charlie Bowdre.
-Tunstall tries to educate and civilize the young men in his employ, and clashed with rival rancher Lawrence Murphy, a well-connected Irishman in league with the corrupt House.
+In Lincoln County, New Mexico, English cattleman John Tunstall hires a wayward young gunman named William “Billy the Kid” Bonney to join the "Regulators" who lived and worked on his ranch: Doc Scurlock, Jose Chavez y Chavez, Dick Brewer, "Dirty" Steve Stephens, and Charlie Bowdre.
+Tunstall tries to educate and civilize the young men in his employ, and clashes with rival rancher Lawrence Murphy, a well-connected Irishman in league with the corrupt Santa Fe Ring.